EVENTS ACTIONS VA ELECTIONS IMMIGRATION

 Provides that any person who knowingly disseminates artificial audio or artificial visual media, as defined in the bill, intended to influence a political campaign shall include a conspicuous statement at the beginning of such media that states: ...

-Surovell(D) Committee
+Surovell(D) Passed

 Passed